emmagraham/STAT540-UBC.github.io/assignments.md

   * The `kable()` function from `knitr`.
   * Also look into the packages `xtable`, `pander` for making pretty HTML tables.

-### Peer review of HW:
-As part of homework 1 you will be reviewing and commenting on your peers' work. **Due Tuesday March 17**.
-You will be evaluated on this task (worth 5 points, late submission costs 1 point per day or fraction) according to the following guidelines:

-* Give thoughtful and constructive comments.
-* Give generic comments only when you find a recurrent problem.
-In any case, support your comments with specific examples.
-* Be respectful and positive.
-* Offer some suggestions in a kind way.
-* Praise good ideas and/or responses.
-* Indicate if you have learn something new.
-* You may find this [rubric](http://stat545-ubc.github.io/peer-review01_marking-rubric.html), developed by Professor Jenny Bryan, useful to build a criteria to evaluate and comment on.

 ## Final group project

 ### General principles